East Linton: History

-The £15m project will include pedestrian and cyclist access with lifts and a new foot bridge connecting both platforms.

-There will be parking for 128 vehicles including 18 electric vehicle charging spaces.

-The project is scheduled to be completed in March 2024.

 Prior to the coming of the North British Railway, the mail coaches changed horses at the Douglas Inn, opposite the distillery in East Linton.
+A fine Victorian station on the East Coast Main Line opened in 1846.
+Following the closure of the branch railway line to Haddington in 1949, East Linton became the next closest for that burgh until it too closed in 1964 as part of Dr Richard Beeching's Reshaping of British Railways.
+The original station building is now used as a residence.

 A surviving relic of East Linton's past importance as an agricultural centre is a timber octagonal auction mart for cattle, pigs and sheep in Station Road.
 Dating back to 1850, the mart has recently been fully restored and is now used for various community functions and a Sunday market.
 The location was used as the setting to re-introduce Stephen Bonnet in a darkly memorable fashion during Season 5 of the 'Outlander' TV series.